pyflies/pyflies/docs/target.md

         keyboard.right = right
     }

-Here, we want symbol `left` to be mapped to left position on screen but in the context of keyboard component it will map to key `left`.
+Here, we want symbol `left` to be mapped to the left position on screen but in the context of the keyboard component it will map to key `left`.